Sam Tomkins: Return

+out of retirement until the end of the season to aid the club's push for play-offs and a place in the Grand Final following "confidence" in his knee again.
+Tomkins made his second debut for the club on 27 July 2024, scoring a try on his return from retirement in a 24–16 victory over Hull F.C..
+On his third game back against Huddersfield Giants, Tomkins suffered a hamstring injury.

+On 4 October, Tomkins signed an extension for the 2025 season.
+Two months into the season, he announced his second retirement would come at the end of the season saying "this year is definitely my last".
+He had scored five tries in five appearances of the season at the tome of the announcement.
+Tompkins has his contact terminated two months early by mutual consent seeing him retire in August.
+He finished his time at Catalans as their third all time points scorer.

-Representative career
+International career

+England

 In the 2008 World Cup, co-hosted by Australia and New Zealand, England's campaign ended with a 32–22 loss to New Zealand at the semi-final stage.
 England responded to their exit from the tournament by replacing a number of veterans with younger players for the 2009 Four Nations.
 Tomkins, who was then playing at stand-off for Wigan, was included in a new-look squad which featured a quarter of its players aged 21 or below.

 On 18 October 2009, having played less than thirty games for Wigan, Tomkins made his international début for Tony Smith's England team against Wales at Brewery Field in a warm-up match for the Four Nations tournament.
 The then-twenty-year-old scored a hat-trick in a 12–48 victory, with Iestyn Harris, the Welsh head coach and former dual-code rugby international, praising Tomkins' contribution to the winning England team.
 Despite this, Tomkins was left out of the squad that faced France in the opening Four Nations fixture.
 He replaced Richie Myler for England's defeat by Australia at Wigan's DW Stadium, with an impressed Darren Lockyer, the Australian captain, stating after the match, "To be honest, we didn't really know their young fellas.
 We do now."
 With Smith showing confidence in the young half-back pairing between Kyle Eastmond, and Tomkins, Tomkins maintained his place in the squad which won their must-win match against New Zealand for a place in the tournament final.
 The hosting England side, playing at Elland Road, Leeds, were overcome by Australia in the closing thirty minutes of the final despite leading 16–14 at one point, although the pairing between Eastmond and Tomkins was, according to Sky Sports, impressive.